nuta/archives/Documentation/api.md

 ## Serial
 **CAUTION: Serial API may not work.
 Its implementation is still buggy.**

-You don't have to `require` to use.
-This API is defined as a global `Serial` class.

 ### Constructor
 - **Definition:** `({ path: string, baudrate: 9600 | 115200 })`